akarazhev/jcryptolib/doc/dev/code-review-report.md

 The most critical issues to address are:

-1. Java version standardization
+1. Comprehensive test coverage
-2. Comprehensive test coverage
+2. Consistent error handling strategy
-3. Consistent error handling strategy
+3. Robust configuration management

 By addressing these issues, the project will be significantly more robust and maintainable for production use.